Neo-Futurists

 The Neo-Futurists are an experimental theater troupe founded by Greg Allen in 1988, based on an aesthetics of honesty, speed and brevity.
 Neo-Futurist theatre was inspired in part by the Italian Futurist movement from the early 20th century.
 Originating in Chicago, branches of the Neo-Futurists also exist in New York City, San Francisco, and London (the latter under the name Degenerate Fox).

 Aesthetic

-The Neo-Futurist aesthetic demands that everything that transpires in their theater be non-illusory, which is to say that they pretend nothing; actors only play themselves.
+The Neo-Futurist aesthetic states that everything that transpires in their theater be non-illusory, which is to say that they pretend nothing; actors only play themselves.
 All plays take place on a stage, specifically, the stage on which they are performed, in the present.
 If one of the performers reports that something has happened, it has happened.
 Much of their work contains the possibility of failure, a unique theatrical component that keeps them and the audience honest.
-Their plays are wildly eclectic, touching on all genres and tones; plays may be political, satirical, personal, tragic, comic, abstract, musical, surreal, poetic, and so on.

-Neo-Futurism doesn't employ "suspension of disbelief"—it does not attempt to take the audience anywhere else at any other time with any other people.
-The idea is to deal with what is happening at the time with the people on the stage.

-The general setup of the weekly shows is the same across groups and countries.
-The ensemble attempts to perform 30 short plays in 60 minutes, with the order of the plays determined by the audience shouting out numbers based on a play menu handed out before the show.
-Each weekend, dice are rolled to determine how many of those plays will be replaced, which keeps each weekend’s iteration fresh.